carpentries-incubator/bbrs-software-project/README.md

     - Missing a LICENSE file to specify how the code can be reused — without it, reuse is not permitted by default
     - The code should be shared through collaborative software development platforms rather than distributing it via email or messaging apps

-This is a non-exhaustive list - there are possibly other things that can be improved as well.
+This is a non-exhaustive list - there are possibly other things that can be improved upon.

 ### Improved software project version